 - Add the pumpkin (or if you’ve roasted a small sugar pumpkin, scoop it into the pot as well.

-- Add the spiced onion mixture and vegetable broth and bring to the boiling point, then turn down the heat and simmer the soup for 10 minutes.
+- Add the spiced onion mixture and homemade vegetable broth and bring to the boiling point, then turn down the heat and simmer the soup for 10 minutes.

 - Remove the soup from the heat and stir in the unsweetened applesauce.
 (I know, I know… but the applesauce adds a little tangy sweetness that mellows the pumpkin and squash.
 You gotta trust me.)